1st Global Congress on Best Regenerative Agricultural Practices to Reverse the Climate Emergency & Pandemics

 The United Nations Food and Agricultural Organization (FAO) warns of “a looming food crisis,” stating that the current pandemic could have a devastating impact on global hunger and poverty – especially on the poorest and most vulnerable populations.
 Global poverty is projected to increase for the first time since 1998, reversing decades of global progress against hunger and malnutrition.

 The COVID-19 Pandemic has highlighted how our present factory animal farms provide “breeding grounds” for the development and multiplication of exotic viruses that may infect humans.
+Also, the generation of methane by factory farm animals is a major problem.
 This pandemic has also exposed the fragility of our present industrial food supply system that is dominated by major food companies.
 A need exists to strengthen smallholder farmers and local food supply systems.

 Regenerative Agriculture and Food Waste Reduction through an enhanced cold chain, if implemented globally, will reduce future pandemics while building more resiliency to pandemics into agriculture and food supply systems in the future.
 At the same time proven Regenerative Agriculture Practices, if adopted globally, can reverse the climate emergency.